sarcastron/jets-seatmap-react-lib-pub/SEATMAP-INTEGRATION.md

 };
 ```

+Cabin class vslues: `E` - economy, `P` - economy premium, `B` - business, `F` - first, `A` - whole plane

 The **departure** and **arrival** fields must consist the codes of airports.
 The **departureDate** field must be in
 `yyyy-mm-dd` format.

+`startRow` - first of available row numbers and its letters, colon as divider, upper case, e.g. `10` or `10:ABCDEF`.
+If startRow parameter is set `endRow` also needs to be set, otherwise, it will be `ignored`.
+`endRow` - last of available row numbers and its letters, colon as divider, upper case, e.g. `32` or `32:ACDF`.
+If endRow parameter is set `startRow` also needs to be set, otherwise, it will be `ignored`.

 &nbsp;